-Motorola DROID 4, BlackBerry Curve 9370 officially introduced by VerizonAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID 4, BlackBerry Curve 9370 officially introduced by VerizonAlex Wagner - Editorial Director of News and Content

 The Motorola DROID 4 has been in the running for the title of "Most Frequently Leaked Smartphone In Recent Memory" ever since it first showed up last October, but it looks like the phone's string of leaks will finally end today, as Verizon has made the 4G LTE slider official at long last.
 As expected, the DROID 4 packs a 4-inch qHD (960x540) touchscreen, 1.2GHz dual-core processor, 1GB RAM, 8-megapixel camera with 1080p video capture, 16GB built-in storage, LTE connectivity, support for Motorola's Lapdock accessories, and a physical QWERTY keyboard.
 Expect the D4 to hit the market in the coming weeks for an undisclosed price.
 When it does launch, the new DROID will feature Android 2.3, but Verizon promises than an update to Android 4.0 Ice Cream Sandwich is coming.